 And then about seven months ago, I made the switch from that public to K Hovnanian Homes here in DFW, where I just hold the title of VP of sales.
 So although I still love and adore everything marketing, I have one general focus now. but it is interesting when you, when you separate the two to realize a major, major way that one does not survive without the other.

 Kevin Weitzel: Well, with your transition from company A over there to, K Hov.
 What are the biggest changes that you saw where you didn't have to wear both hats?

 Chris Hartley: You know, I would say the biggest change in regards to [00:06:00] just having to be concentrated on sales is that, and my VP of marketing, because I do have a very good VP of marketing here at K. Hov, I'm kind of a control freak.

 And so I realized that when you have to let it go to just focus on one thing and focus on the partnership within the organization there, and then realizing that.
-When you operate very different than the, than the two that are on this call with me, when you operate a large national, top 10 national, you know, that ship moves very, very slow.
+When you operate very different than the two that are on this call with me, when you operate a large national, top 10 national, you know, that ship moves very, very slow.

-one reason why we actually targeted you three, is because there's a lot of companies that use the, we value customer service, you know, in their lip service, but rarely do people truly put it into action and I would applaud all three of your companies that you truly do put that into action.
+One reason why we actually targeted you three, is because there's a lot of companies that use the, we value customer service, you know, in their lip service, but rarely do people truly put it into action and I would applaud all three of your companies that you truly do put that into action.

-And as a, as a home builder, one of the other things, it was a huge deal for us is how do you hug your [00:09:00] backlog?
+And as a home builder, one of the other things, it was a huge deal for us is how do you hug your [00:09:00] backlog?
 I mean, you had the backlog of homes of people purchased homes, they're excited, and then everything stops.
 So we had to figure out a way to reach out to all those people and remind them why they chose us and how we were going to be with them through the process.